Skip to content

 Directory Traversal and Search

-In the previous two articles, we learned how to handle paths with std::filesystem::path and manage files and directories with file operation functions.
-But in real projects, the most common need is actually "finding the files I want in a certain directory."
+In the previous two articles, we learned how to handle paths using std::filesystem::path and manage files and directories using file operation functions.
+However, in actual projects, the most common requirement is "finding the files I want in a specific directory."
 For example: collecting all .cpp files to pass to the compiler, finding all texture images in a resource directory, or counting the total lines of code in a project.

-C++17 provides two iterators for directory traversal: directory_iterator for single-level traversal, and recursive_directory_iterator for recursive traversal.
-In this article, we cover everything from basic usage to performance optimization and error handling, thoroughly mastering directory traversal.
+C++17 provides two iterators to handle directory traversal: directory_iterator for single-level traversal, and recursive_directory_iterator for recursive traversal.
+In this article, we will cover everything from basic usage to performance optimization and error handling, to thoroughly master directory traversal.

 Learning Objectives